-This winter saw snowy weather wreak havoc across the United Kingdom as it became clear that this country still isn’t prepared for icy conditions.
-Travel chaos erupted up and down the country as flights were delayed, trains canceled and roads closed a heavy snow and freezing temperatures drove the country to a standstill.
-There are those rare snowstorms that exceed all forecasts, break all records and cause mass devastation on an unprecedented scale; the UK’s so-called ‘Big Freeze’ certainly doesn’t fall into this category.
-So here are some truly devastating snowstorms that make the UK’s recent snowy spell seem like a touch of frost.
+This winter saw snowy weather wreak havoc across the world as it became clear that many countries still aren’t prepared for icy conditions.
+Travel chaos erupt up and down as flights were delayed, trains canceled and roads closed whenever a heavy snow and freezing temperatures drove the country to a standstill.
+There are those rare snowstorms that exceed all forecasts, break all records and cause mass devastation on an unprecedented scale.
+So here are some truly devastating snowstorms that run for the title of the worst snowstorm in history.

 Any era would have been hard by the severity of the snowfall experienced in New England, United States in February and March of 1717.
 But at a time when transportation consisted of horseback or by foot these harsh series of snowstorms were particularly devastating.
 Boston and Philadelphia got hit the hardest, but it is uncertain how widespread the effects were as record-keeping in colonial New England was rather sketchy.
 With snow drifts of 25 feet high, entire houses were buried rapping people in their homes for days.
 Those fortunate enough exited from second story windows.

-It may come as a surprise that Tibet’s climate is generally quite arid with low snowfall rates experienced during the winter months.
+It may come as a surprise that Tibet’s climate is generally quite arid with low snowfall rates during the winter months.
 For that reason, the snow storm that hit Lhzune County in October 2008 was particularly shocking.
-Officials reported snow depth of up to six feet as villages experienced continous snow fall for 36 hours.
-The severe blizzard caused may buildings to collapse, resulting in seven deaths.
+Officials reported snow depth of up to six feet as villages went through continuous snowfall for 36 hours.
+The severe blizzard caused many buildings to collapse, resulting in seven deaths.
 Rescue crews fought to clear roads and bring food and aid to those trapped by the storm.
 The unforgiving storm had detrimental economic effects as local farmers were forced to sell or slaughter large parts of their livestock.

-Not only did this storm produce 60 inches of snow in some areas, it created torrential rains, winds and tornadoes.
+Not only did this storm produce 60 inches of snow in some areas, it created torrential rains, winds, and tornadoes.
 In early March 1993, a storm surged up on the east coast of the United States unleashing snow and wind on a wider area than any other storm in history.
 The storm spread as far north as Canada to as far south as Central America.
-But the eye of the storm was focused on Cuba and the eastern states of the US where high winds were compared to that of a hurricane which ultimately created tornadoes.
+But the eye of the storm centered on Cuba and the eastern states of the US where high winds were similar to those of a hurricane which ultimately created tornadoes.
 The storm claimed over 300 lives.

-On November 11 1940, a devastating snow storm swept through the Midwest of the United States, encompassing Minnesota, Illinois, Wisconsin and Michigan.
+On November 11, 1940, a devastating snowstorm swept through the Midwest of the United States.
+It encompassed Minnesota, Illinois, Wisconsin, and Michigan.
 Some areas saw 27 inches of snow accompanied by 80 mph winds and snow drifts of up to 20 feet high.
 The storm claimed the lives of 154 people.
 The blizzard struck right in the middle of the duck hunting season killing 25 hunters due to a lack of preparation.
 Perhaps the most tragic story was the 66 people who died in Lake Michigan when three freighters and two small boats capsized due to the weight of the snow.

-Very little is known about the fierce blizzard that struck Iran in February of 1972, although with a death toll of approximately 4,000 it ranks as one of the deadliest snowstorms in history.
-According to contemporary reports, whole communities were wiped out with the city of Ardakan and outlying villages hit the hardest hit, with no survivors in Kakkan or Kumar.
-In the northwest, near the border with Turkey, the village of Sheklab and its 100 inhabitants were buried by up to eight metres of snow.
+We don’t know much about the fierce blizzard that struck Iran in February of 1972.
+With a death toll of approximately 4,000, it ranks as one of the deadliest snowstorms in history.
+According to contemporary reports, it wiped out whole communities.
+The city of Ardakan and outlying villages got the hardest hit, and there were no survivors in Kakkan or Kumar.
+In the northwest, near the border with Turkey, the situation was horrible too.
+The village of Sheklab and its 100 inhabitants had to endure up to eight meters of snow.

-Frequently described as the 20th century’s worst ice storm, an estimated $1 billion worth of damage were caused in Ontario and Quebec in January 4 to 10 1998.
-Roughly 2.5 million residents went without electricity for nearly a week in what was called the greatest natural disaster in Canadian history.
+This got frequently the name of the 20th century’s worst ice storm.
+An estimated $1 billion worth of damage remained behind in Ontario and Quebec on January 4 to 10, 1998.
+Roughly 2.5 million residents went without electricity for nearly a week.
+This was the greatest natural disaster in Canadian history.
 Freezing rain exceeded 100mm – the largest amount on record.

 Chinas worst winter in 50 years occurred in January 2008 and coincided with the Chinese New Year festival.
-Transportation networks erupted into sheer chaos at a time where more than 178 million travelled to celebrate the holidays with their family.
-Dozens of people died as desperate revellers ignored warnings not to travel.
-The snow storm caused extensive damage to a vast number of low-rise buildings, the roofs of which collapsed, killing occupants inside.
-It was estimated that about 223,000 homes were destroyed and 862,000 others were damaged.
-According to some media sources the storms were directly responsible for at least 129 deaths
+Transportation networks erupted into sheer chaos.
+This happened at a time where more than 178 million traveled to celebrate the holidays with their family.
+Dozens of people died as desperate revelers ignored warnings not to travel.
+The snowstorm caused extensive damage to a vast number of low-rise buildings, the roofs of which collapsed, killing occupants inside.
+The estimates showed that the storm destroyed about 223,000 homes and damaged 862,000 others.
+According to some media sources the storms were directly responsible for at least 129 deaths.

-If you think blizzards are bad, add cyclones to the equation and you can see why The Great Lakes Storm of 1913 stands as the deadliest natural disaster to ever hit the Great Lakes region.
+If you think blizzards are bad, add cyclones to the equation.
+Now you can see why The Great Lakes Storm of 1913 stands as the deadliest natural disaster to ever hit the Great Lakes region.
 Causing over 250 deaths, the monstrous blizzard was highly unpredicted by weather forecasters.
 Whiteouts and winds of up to 90mph caused unforeseen disasters leading to the deaths of 250 people.
-The storm destroyed 19 ships, stranded 19 more and waves of up to 35 feet swept many sailors to their doom.
-In hindsight, meteorologists are astounded that a storm of this strength, which usually lasts for 4-5 hours, pounded these regions for 16.
+The storm destroyed 19 ships and stranded 19 more.
+Waves of up to 35 feet swept many sailors to their doom.
+In hindsight, meteorologists can’t understand the storm of this strength.
+This usually lasts for 4-5 hours, but this one pounded these regions for 16.

 One of the most tragic of snowstorms was so deadly because it arrived came unexpectedly during a warm day.
 The year 1888 was a brutal year for snow.
-Two months before the Great White Hurricane hit the northeast US in March, the Children’s Blizzard pounded Nebraska and the Midwest.
+This happened two months before the Great White Hurricane hit the northeast US in March.
+Just before, the Children’s Blizzard pounded Nebraska and the Midwest.
 Due to the idyllic conditions, revelers ventured outside unprepared to what was about to hit them.
-The arctic air swept in from the north and mixed with air that was packed with moisture from the south, creating blizzard conditions at a rapid level.
-Many school children were victims to the blizzard as they made their way home from school; many died of hypothermia.
-The majority of the 230 people who died were children
+The arctic air swept in from the north and mixed with the air full of moisture from the south.
+Thus, it ended up creating blizzard conditions at a rapid level.
+Many school children were victims of the blizzard as they made their way home from school; many died of hypothermia.
+The majority of the 230 people who died were children.